-What is the Foundation?
+What is the Primary Care Foundation?

 The Primary Care Foundation was formed in 2006 by the three directors (see 'About Us' below).
 It was set up with the explicit aim of ‘developing and spreading best practice in unscheduled, emergency and primary care in the UK’.
 We do this by: